Boyd Cultural Arts Center, Wilmington College

 The primary mission of the Harcum Art Gallery is to educate.
 We seek to encourage creativity and appreciation in the visual arts through exhibition, outreach and awareness.
 Our role is to foster a greater sense of student inspiration and introduce the public to traditional and contemporary art methods.
 The Harcum Art Gallery looks to encourage art excellence through our programs, exhibitions and events.
 By creating an art experience, this gallery hopes to broaden the minds and add cultural enrichment to all who enter.

-The Harcum Art Gallery opened in fall 2005 and is named after lifelong Wilmington College Trustee David Harcum (Class of 1951) and his wife June Harcum (Class of 1956).
+The Harcum Art Gallery opened in fall 2005 and is named in honor of Wilmington College's first Life Trustee, David Harcum, (Class of 1951) and his wife June Leppert Harcum (Class of 1956).